Septotrapelia

-Septotrapelia is a genus of lichen-forming fungi in the family Pilocarpaceae.
+Septotrapelia is a genus of lichen-forming fungi in the family Ectolechiaceae.
 It comprises four species.
 Species in this genus form tiny, scale-like crusts on rocks and are distinguished by their chocolate-brown fruiting discs with pale margins and unusually large ascospores divided into three segments.
 These small, bluish-grey lichens grow primarily on volcanic boulders and weathered stone in tropical and subtropical regions, from Costa Rica and the Galápagos to Thailand and South Korea.
 The genus was established in 2007 after DNA studies showed that certain species with this distinctive spore structure did not fit into existing lichen groups.

 Taxonomy

-Septotrapelia was introduced in 2006 by André Aptroot and José Luis Chaves as part of a study describing several new squamulose lichen-forming fungal genera; unlike the ramalinaceous novelties in that paper, Septotrapelia was placed in the Pilocarpaceae.
+Septotrapelia was introduced in 2006 by André Aptroot and José Luis Chaves as part of a study describing several new squamulose lichen-forming fungal genera; unlike the ramalinaceous novelties in that paper, Septotrapelia was placed in the Pilocarpaceae (this family has been since synonymized with Ectolechiaceae).
 The type species, S. glauca, was described from specimens collected from volcanic boulders in pasture near Tenorio Volcano National Park, Guanacaste, Costa Rica (about 700 m elevation); the holotype is housed at the Instituto Nacional de Biodiversidad (INB).